Cloudy solutions for the clear skies of WASP-80b: 3D cloud feedback on the atmosphere and spectra of a warm Jupiter: Cloudless GCMs

 As shown in Fig. \ref{fig:ptp_comb}, the cloudless GCM matches very well the emission spectrum of the planet, with a $\chi^2_{\rm red}$ value of 1.97.
-This is remarkable for a model as complex as a global circulation model without any fine-tuning of the parameters.
+This is remarkable for a model as complex as a general circulation model without any fine-tuning of the parameters.
 It validates both the modelling framework and our approach to use the retrieved chemical abundances from 1D retrieval as input for the 3D model.
-In terms of dynamics, the agreement of the overall level of dayside flux means that the model properly captures the heat transport in WASP-80b, with a heat redistribution parameter of $f$ = 1.04 ($f = (T_{\rm day}/T_{\rm eq})^4$) corresponding to an efficient heat transport \citep{roth2024}. $T_{\rm day}$ represents the temperature of a blackbody that emits the same total energy as the planet's dayside.
-Based on this definition, the redistribution factor (commonly referred to as the $f$-factor) ranges from a minimum of $f$ = 1, which corresponds to complete heat redistribution across the entire planet—resulting in uniform temperatures between the day and night sides to a maximum of $f$ = 2.66, which represents no heat redistribution, with all incoming energy emitted from the dayside alone.
+In terms of dynamics, the agreement of the overall level of dayside flux means that the model properly captures the heat transport in WASP-80b, with a heat redistribution parameter (calculated from cloudless GCM case) of $f$ = 1.04 ($f = (T_{\rm day}/T_{\rm eq})^4$) corresponding to an efficient heat transport \citep{roth2024}. $T_{\rm day}$ represents the temperature of a blackbody that emits the same total energy as the planet's dayside.
+Based on this definition, the redistribution factor (commonly referred to as the $f$-factor) ranges from a minimum of $f$ = 1, which corresponds to complete heat redistribution across the entire planet, resulting in uniform temperatures between the day and night sides to a maximum of $f$ = 2.66, which represents no heat redistribution, with all incoming energy emitted from the dayside alone.
 An intermediate value, $f$ = 2, represents a theoretical case where heat is redistributed only across the dayside but not to the nightside.

-We now compare in Fig. \ref{fig:ptp_comb} the spectrum and thermal profiles of the 1D grid-retrieval of \cite{wiser2025} with our cloudless 3D GCM output.
-We observe some differences in the temperature-pressure (T-P) profiles when comparing the 1D-RCPE (ScCHIMERA) with the 3D-GCM (ADAM).
-These discrepancies highlight the importance of multidimensional effects—such as atmospheric dynamics and horizontal heat transport, which are inherently captured in 3D models but absent in 1D frameworks.
+In Fig. \ref{fig:ptp_comb}, we compare the spectrum and thermal profiles of the 1D grid-retrieval of \cite{wiser2025} with our cloudless 3D GCM output.
+We observe some differences in the temperature-pressure (TP) profiles when comparing the 1D-RCPE (ScCHIMERA) with the 3D-GCM (ADAM).
+These discrepancies highlight the importance of multidimensional effects, such as atmospheric dynamics and horizontal heat transport, which are inherently captured in 3D models but absent in 1D frameworks.
 The transport-dominated region ( > 10$^{-1}$ bar) in the 3D model shows cooler temperatures due to efficient horizontal heat redistribution, while the photospheric layers (around 10$^{-2}$ bar) exhibit good agreement between the two models.
 At lower pressures (< 10$^{-1}$ bar), the 3D model tends to be warmer, maintaining radiative balance with deeper layers.